eda-ricercatore/gulyas-scripts/notes/python.md

 		on an object \cite[Chapters 7, pp. 140]{Hetland2005}.
-		* That is, polymorphism not only allows objects of child classes (subclasses, or derived classes) to inherit functions from parent classes (superclasses, or base classes) but customize them for the child classes \cite[Chapters 7, pp. 140]{Hetland2005}.
+		* That is, polymorphism not only allows objects of child classes (subclasses, or derived classes) to inherit functions from parent classes (superclasses, or base classes) but also customizes them for the child classes \cite[Chapters 7, pp. 140]{Hetland2005}.
 		* An object of a child class is also an instance of the parent class;
 			hence, using the **isinstance()** method for type/class checking is an inadequate solution \cite[Chapters 7, pp. 140]{Hetland2005}.